GarethMurden/genetibit/readme.md

 ## To do

 - Features
-	- Travel
-		- gold animation
+	- Display current gold on shopping screens
-		- connect animition
-		- bus animation
-		- earth animation
 	- Upgrade field
 		- Population limits
 	- Select critter from field to view info